 The thing you have to consider is whether or not you should plan a wedding while in your debt.
 People do it all the time, with good and bad results.
 Hell, I did it and I think my wedding was awesome thankyouverymuch.
 But if you think that it’s best for you and your sanity to wait, then wait.
 If you think you can swing it without causing mental anguish or problems in your relationship (because money fights are NO FUN) then think about going for it.
 Don’t just go for it, plan it out.
 Don’t sacrifice your debt for your wedding, but don’t sacrifice your life because of your debt.
 Find the best balance you can and then come back here and tell us all how you did it and became an awesome financially savvy bride.

-And just one last hint: have you ever read the APW Budget section from the very beginning?
+And just one last hint: have you ever read the APW posts from the very beginning?
 Meg’s been writing about this stuff since she started APW in 2008, and as always she’s got some opinions.

 Team Practical, whether you were thrifty, spendy or somewhere between, how did you (do you) plan your wedding while managing your debt?
 Any dos and don’ts?